twbs/bootstrap-sass/README.md

 #### CSS

-Import "bootstrap" in you SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
-Don't use Sproket's `//= require` directives for SASS, because they're horrible and will kill your cat.
+Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
+Don't use Sproket's `//= require` directives for SASS files, because they're horrible and will kill your cat.

     @import "bootstrap";